 Learn how you can engage in projects serving the poor and their communities around the world.

 Our mission is to mobilize the global Catholic Church to transform the poor and their communities materially and spiritually for the glory of Jesus Christ.
 Your gift empowers us to serve the poorest of the poor by channeling life-changing aid through an international network of dioceses, parishes and Catholic missionaries.
-This cost-effective approach helps to breaks the cycle of poverty and advance Catholic evangelization.
+This cost-effective approach helps break the cycle of poverty and advance Catholic evangelization.

-Proceeds from this campaign will be used to cover any expenditures for this project incurred through June 30, 2020, the close of our ministry’s fiscal year.
+Proceeds from this campaign will be used to cover any expenditures incurred through June 30, 2021, the close of our ministry’s new fiscal year.
 In the event that more funds are raised than needed to fully fund the project, the excess funds, if any, will be used to meet the most urgent needs of the ministry.